 Live music and Lagunitas IPA on draft make the café deck a popular hangout on weekend afternoons, June through August.

-Picnic tables on the lawns around Ayala Cove are perfect for your own feast.
+Picnic tables on the lawns around Ayala Cove are perfect for your own picnic feast.